A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model: Results

+The main contributions to the circuit depth come from three components: (i) the quantum adders used to compute the occupation numbers, (ii) the quantum multipliers used to compute the products of occupation numbers, and (iii) the phase gates used to implement the resulting phases.
+Among these, the second component clearly dominates and therefore determines the overall depth scaling, since quantum multipliers are more costly than quantum adders, while the phase gates can be implemented in parallel in constant depth.

+Therefore, the main task is to estimate the depth of quantum multipliers.
 We assume an input length of $n = \log_2(Q+1)$, corresponding to the largest possible value in our calculation, where $Q$ denotes the number of electrons of the system.
 Selecting an efficient quantum multiplier is crucial for maintaining a favorable circuit depth scaling.
-For instance, the depth of the quantum multiplier proposed by Kahanamoku-Meyer et al.~\cite{kahanamoku2024fast} is bounded by $\mathcal{O}(D_{\text{QFT}}(n))$ if allows a few ancilla qubits, where $D_{\text{QFT}}$ is the circuit depth of the quantum Fourier transformation (QFT) for $n$-bit input; selecting such a quantum multiplier leads to depth $\mathcal{O}(\log Q)$ if we consider the standard QFT circuit implementation~\cite{maslov2007lineardepth}, and other advanced implementation could further reduces the depth~\cite{kahanamoku-meyer2025optimisticqft, cleve2000fast, barenco1996aqft}.
-Since there are $\mathcal{O}(\log N)$ levels that we need to run the quantum arithmetic circuits in total, the overall circuit depth of the algorithm exhibits a polylogarithmic scaling, $\mathcal{O}(\log N \cdot \log Q)$, when the quantum multiplier of Ref.~\cite{kahanamoku2024fast} is employed.
-As shown in Sec.~\ref{sec:depth_general}, Q2FMM for higher-order FMM retains a similar favorable depth scaling.
-We summarize the total circuit depth of the $0^\text{th}$-order Q2FMM under different hardware capacities in Table~\ref{tab:depth_table_all}.
+For instance, the depth of the quantum multiplier proposed by Kahanamoku-Meyer et al.~\cite{kahanamoku2024fast} is bounded by $\mathcal{O}(D_{\text{QFT}}(n))$ if a few ancilla qubits are allowed, where $D_{\text{QFT}}$ is the circuit depth of the quantum Fourier transform (QFT) for $n$-bit input; selecting such a quantum multiplier leads to depth $\mathcal{O}(\log Q)$ if we consider the standard QFT circuit implementation~\cite{maslov2007lineardepth}, and other advanced implementations could further reduce the depth~\cite{kahanamoku-meyer2025optimisticqft, cleve2000fast, barenco1996aqft}.
+Since there are $\mathcal{O}(\log N)$ levels, the overall circuit depth of the algorithm exhibits a polylogarithmic scaling, $\mathcal{O}(\log N \cdot \log Q)$, when the quantum multiplier of Ref.~\cite{kahanamoku2024fast} is employed.